 Sweet yeasted pastries with fruit filling and a sprinkle of streusel crumble – welcome to the wonderful world of traditional Czech kolaches!
-Delicious and easy to make, you will wonder why these delectable apricot kolaches never crossed your foodie radar before… substitute a variety of fillings for a versatile pastry that is always delicious!
+Delicious and easy to make, you’ll wonder why these delectable apricot kolaches never crossed your foodie radar before… substitute a variety of fillings for a versatile pastry that is always delicious!

 I grew up eating yummy Czech kolache pastries… not, as you may think, because my family is Czech, but because I grew up in Texas.
 There might not seem to be any connection, and there shouldn’t be, really.
 There are Czech communities throughout the USA… all of them full of grandmas and their favorite kolache recipes.
 There are lots of Czech bakeries around the USA, too.